sigstore/cosign/KMS.md

 # KMS Integrations

 This page contains detailed instructions on how to configure `cosign` to work with KMS providers.
-Right now `cosign` supports Vault and GCP KMS, but are hoping to support more in the future!
+Right now `cosign` supports Hashicorp Vault, AWS KMS, and GCP KMS, and we are hoping to support more in the future!

 ## Basic Usage

 When referring to a key managed by a KMS provider, `cosign` takes a [go-cloud](https://gocloud.dev) style URI to refer to the specific provider.
 For example:

-`gcpkms://` or `hashivault://`
+`gcpkms://`, `awskms://`, or `hashivault://`

-The URI path sytnax is provider specific and explained in the section for each provider.
+The URI path syntax is provider specific and explained in the section for each provider.

 ### Key Generation and Management